1983 in motoring: Japan

 Nissan has confirmed that the Datsun badge is to be withdrawn from the entire model range after this year and that the Nissan badge will be universal.
 The first car to wear this badge is the all-new Micra, a small three-door hatchback powered by economical 1.0 and 1.2 petrol engines.
 It is aimed directly at the likes of the Austin Metro and Ford Fiesta, promising class-leading levels of quality and economy.
 It is expected to be an eventual replacement for the Cherry, which is slightly larger.

 Toyota has announced a new version of its Starlet supermini which will go on sale in early 1984.
 The new Starlet is one of the last small cars to switch from rear-drive to front-drive, carrying over the previous model's 1.0 and 1.3 petrol engines though dropping the 1.2 unit.
-It will be the latest of many Japanese challengers to the Fiesta/Metro/Nova dominance of the British supermini market, arriving shortly after another highly competent Oriental car in the shape of Nissan's Micra.
+It will be the latest of many Japanese challengers to the Fiesta/Metro/Nova dominance of the British supermini market, arriving shortly after another highly competent rival in the shape of Nissan's Micra.

 Honda has redesigned its Civic range for the second time in four years.
-The new model has a longer wheelbase and a wider range, this time including the "Shuttle" high-roof estate car and the "CRX" coupe.
+The new model has a longer wheelbase and a wider range, this time including the "Shuttle" high-roof estate model and the "CRX" coupe.
 Also new to the range is a 1.5 12-valve petrol engine which is also set to debut in the next generation Honda Ballade, which is set to be produced in Britain as the latest product of a Honda-British Leyland venture.